Nameplate set in FF Quadraat Web from FontFont. Your typeface could be next. Learn more.

 This comprehensive reference is curated, organized, and printed with loving and tender care — a vital tool for keeping things original and fresh for each client and project.

 Tiffany Wardle de Sousa is a typographer living and working in San Jose, California.
-She earned her MA in the Theory and History of Typography at Reading.
-Active in the type community, Tiffany has written for several design publications and serves as a SOTA board member and Typophile moderator.
+She earned her MA in the Theory and History of Typography & Graphic Communication at The University of Reading.
+Active in the type community, Tiffany has written for several design publications, served as a SOTA board member, and was a Typophile moderator.

 6 Comments